pocketsizefund/pocketsizefund/README.md

 We want to rapidly iterate our research-first mindset by constantly launching with an MVP implementations for every initiative.

 ### Setup

-Pop this in your terminal.
-This is your jumping off point.
-This is the only thing you need to do to get started.

-That is also not entirely true.
-This whole thing will always be a work-in-progress.
-When you run the command below, if there's something that breaks, or something you don't understand, or something is missing... awesome.
-Add to the project.
+Run the commands below in your terminal to get started.
+We're always a work in progress so if something breaks or is confusing open a pull request to raise it with the team and get your hands dirty.

-We're never done.
+We're never done and that's a good thing.

 ```sh
 curl https://mise.run | sh